Joy Ford Austin: Early life and education

 Austin was born in Georgetown, Guyana.
 She is the daughter of John Meredith Ford, who served as Lord Mayor of Georgetown from 1970 to 1972, and Sarojini Janki Ford, who worked in the Ministry of Education.
 Her paternal grandparents were Ernest Lochmohr Ford and Florence Jean Goring.
 Austin's maternal family were indentured servants from India who arrived in Guyana during colonial rule and joined the Canadian Presbyterian Mission.
 Her maternal grandfather, Thomas Janki, was the first ordained Presbyterian elder for Demerara in British Guiana.

-She was raised in the Presbyterian faith and attended Burns Memorial Presbyterian Church, the first congreagation of the Guyana Presbyterian Church.
+Austin was raised in the Presbyterian faith and attended Burns Memorial Presbyterian Church, the first congreagation of the Guyana Presbyterian Church.
 She graduated in 1968 from St. Rose's High School, a Catholic school run by the Ursulines.
 She studied English literature at McMaster University in Hamilton, Ontario, graduating in 1972.
 In 2002, Austin earned a master's degree in organizational leadership from Trinity Washington University.